rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 var data = {"type":"FeatureCollection","features":[{"type":"Feature","properties":{"name":"Northbrook Drive to Guggenheim Geography"},"geometry":{"type":"LineString","coordinates":[[-105.2601844,40.0446618],[-105.26024,40.04472],[-105.2602362,40.0447162],[-105.26029,40.04469],[-105.26033,40.04466],[-105.26043,40.04458],[-105.26056,40.04451],[-105.26065,40.04448],[-105.2607,40.04447],[-105.26073,40.04447],[-105.26075,40.04446],[-105.26078,40.04443],[-105.2608,40.04439],[-105.26083,40.04438],[-105.26086,40.04437],[-105.26093,40.04436],[-105.2609275,40.0443637],[-105.26094,40.0444],[-105.26095,40.04446]
 ```

 Save those changes to the file.
-GeoJSON is essentially a JavaScript object, and we've simpily assigned it to a JavaScript variable.
+GeoJSON is essentially a JavaScript object, and we've simply assigned it to a JavaScript variable.
 The variable `data` will now be available to us within our script.

 Next open the *index.html* file within our *module-01/app/* directory.

-The script is currently loading the external using the `<script>` element, remote jQuery and Leaflet JavaScript files, before our custom code is executed.
-Let's load this JavaScript file into our document in the same way, being careful to specify a relative path to our file contained within the *data* directory.
+The script is currently loading the external using the `<script>` element, remote jQuery and Leaflet JavaScript files before our custom code executes.
+Let's load this JavaScript file into our document, in the same way, being careful to specify a relative path to our file contained within the *data* directory.

 Add the line `<script src="data/route.js"></script>` to our *index.html file, beneath where we load the external JavaScript files but (importantly) BEFORE the `<script></script>` tags enclosing our custom JavaScript.